 Restoration jobs, on the other hand, may require 1000 CFM or more.
 It is important to note that using several 500 CFM units will sometimes be a better option than using a single 2000 CFM unit.
 This is because pockets of air may remain out of the reach of a single air scrubber.
 These pockets may be located in corners of a room, hallways, or through doorways.

 To ensure that all the dirty air is cleaned, you can opt to use an air mover, if possible, to improve air circulation.
 If not, it’s best to use several smaller CFM units placed strategically around the room to minimize these stale pockets of air.

 While a filtration system is important in an air scrubber, it won’t be able to do anything to the air without a powerful blower.
 This is the part of the air scrubber that draws the air into the machine and exhausts it out once the air has been cleaned.
 The power of the blower must complement the efficiency of the filtration system.
 Too much power and the filtration system will become overwhelmed, decreasing the overall efficiency of the air scrubber.
 For negative air machines, the blower must have enough power to be able to maintain constant negative air pressure.

-Naturally, you’ll want an air scrubber that will be able to cope with the variety of jobs that you’ll be handling.
+Naturally, you’ll want an air scrubber that will be able to cope with the variety of jobs that you’ll handle.
 Well, air scrubbers can come with different levels of versatility.
 For example, some units will be able to filter out particles and odors at the same time.
-Others can be used in a horizontal position or a vertical position.
-Look for the type of versatility that will work best for you and the jobs you’ll be doing.
+Others can be used in a horizontal position or a vertical.
+Look for the type of versatility that will work best for you and the jobs you’ll do.

 B-Air® has been producing reliable air scrubbers along with air movers, dryers, and blowers for almost twenty years.
 The cutting-edge designs of their products ensure maximum efficiency, high quality, and reliability.